-A woman brought a limp and obviously dead duck into the veterinarian.
+A woman brought a limp and obviously dead duck into the veterinarian office.

 As she laid her pet on the table, the vet pulled out his stethoscope and listened to the bird’s chest.

-After a moment or two, the vet shook his head sadly and said, “I’m so sorry, your duck has passed away.”
+After a moment or two, the vet shook his head sadly and said, “I’m so sorry lady, your duck has passed away.”

 The distressed owner wailed, “Are you sure, are you really sure?”

 “Yes, I’m quite sure.
-The duck is dead,” he replied.
+The duck is dead,” the vet replied.